-If you are sleeping rough or are conerned about someone sleeping rough please contact Oxford Street Population Outreach Team (Oxford SPOT) on 01865 304611 or via email email@example.com to make a referral.
+If you are sleeping rough or are concerned about someone sleeping rough please contact Oxford Street Population Outreach Team (Oxford SPOT) on 01865 304611 or via email firstname.lastname@example.org to make a referral.

 We commission St Mungo’s Broadway to deliver an outreach service in the City of Oxford.